 A new year brings a new kind of contest.
 Flex your building muscles along with your teamworking muscles to show us how cooperative building can lead to astounding results.
 The prize is huge, for each team member, so no sharing required!

-Legopard created this wonderful vignette to show off his new moldable water technique, but the whole scene is worth a closer look.
+Legopard created this wonderful MOC to show off his new moldable water technique, but the whole scene is worth a closer look.
 Many amazing details in such a small space will make you wonder why you never thought to use parts in these ways.

 You could be Relaxing on a rolling lagoon while discussing Bamboo Hut in the LEGO Pirates MOC forum.
 Actually, lagoons don’t tend to roll, do they?

 Based on 1×1 Tiles with Clip + 1×2 trans Tiles.